netdev01/rv-overnights/docs/additional-nights-available.md

 The `scripts/additional-nights-available/index.js` script is designed for Bubble.io's server-side JavaScript actions.
 It checks if a specified number of additional nights can be booked starting from a selected date, considering existing bookings, hosting availability, and booking policies.

+The function accepts input as either a JavaScript object or a JSON string, making it compatible with various environments including Bubble.io where data may be passed as stringified JSON.

 ## Input Parameters

 The script accepts a JSON object with the following properties: